the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_ballpit/_index.md

 ---
 title: 0.
-Ball World
+Ball Pit
 type: labs
 ---

-# Ball World
+# Ball Pit

 Welcome to CS10!
 We hope you're excited for what we have planned this year! 😄